PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 10:45:06
+Last updated: 2024-04-09 10:46:16
-Random Quote: The Peaky Blinders.
-The vicious, merciless gangs who blind those who see and cut out the tongues of those who talk. - Chester Campbell
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow